 In this video, our gear guru Ben explains the basics of how to choose 12V camp lighting for beginners.

-Power options for 12V lighting
+Power Options for 12V Lighting

-You have a few different options for powering your 12V lighting and other devices when you’re camping.
+There are a few choices for powering your 12V lighting and other devices when camping.
+Some factors to consider are:

-1. Dual battery
+1. Dual Battery

 A dual battery system is a reliable way to power your gear off the grid.
 Image: Aaron Schubert

-2. 12V socket
+2. 12V Socket

-An even better solution is a dual battery system as touched on above, with heavy duty wiring, cables and plugs.
+An even better solution is a dual battery system as touched on above, with heavy-duty wiring, cables, and plugs.

 The number of lights you can run from one cigarette socket can get a bit technical, so let’s cover the basics in layman’s terms.
 A factory fitted cig socket is rated to about 120W or 10A, and the sum of all the ratings of the light bars (for example) you run from the battery can’t go over this.